 NCEMSF is a non-profit organization committed to scholarship, research and consultancy activities and to creating safer, healthier environments on college and university campuses throughout North America.
 Comprised of over 250 college campus-based emergency medical service (EMS) agencies trained to respond within minutes and provide care tailored specifically to campus emergencies, NCEMSF's purpose is to support, promote, and advocate for EMS on college and university campuses.
 The annual conference is the cornerstone of the Foundation and creates a forum for communication and an environment where ideas can be exchanged and problems solved.

-"Beyond providing for the acquisition of medical knowledge, campus-based EMS allows student participants to develop life skills including leadership, team work, communication, and decision making, while simultaneously positively impacting other people's lives," said Dr. George Koenig, NCEMSF President.
-He continued, "These crucial skills serve participants well no matter what careers they ultimately choose...the enthusiasm, optimism, and dedication that exists amongst this talented group of young, professional adults is contagious and truly awe inspiring."
+"Beyond providing for the acquisition of medical knowledge, campus-based EMS allows student participants to develop certain life skills including leadership, team work, communication, and decision making, while simultaneously positively impacting other people's lives," ·said Dr. George Koenig, NCEMSF President.
+"These crucial skills serve participants well no matter what careers they ultimately choose."

 This year's conference program included over 110 lectures, roundtable discussions, expert panels and skills labs packed into two and half days of amazing programming ranging from the treatment and management of various traumatic and medical emergencies to EMS research to leadership development and strategic planning for the collegiate EMS agency.
+Other lectures discussed the role of prehospital ultrasound, medical simulation, EMS and public health and the potential pitfalls of social media networks as well as large event planning and disaster preparedness.
 A series of roundtable discussions took place in which leaders and advisors from various university squads reviewed common problems facing their squads and challenged themselves to find innovative, feasible solutions.
-The conference also featured several skills labs focusing on airway management, advanced ECG interpretation, improvisational splinting and transport of patients and simulated assessment scenarios.
+The conference also featured several skills labs focussing on airway management, advanced ECG interpretation, improvisational splinting and transport of patients and simulated resuscitation scenarios.

 The Richard W. Vomacka Student Speaker Competition afforded pre-selected conference attendees the opportunity to deliver a relevant high-quality seminar to their peers on a topic of their choosing.
 The competition was judged on the initial abstract submission, session slides and lastly presentation style, content, applicability and ability to relate and interact with the audience.
-Timothy Bach from Carnegie Mellon University, won the competition with a seminar entitled "Ramifications of Alcohol Amnesty Programs."
+Daniel J. Johnson, won the competition with a seminar entitled "Event Medicine: Creating a Safer College Campus"

-- Collegiate EMS Week Award - University of Dayton
+* Collegiate EMS Week Award - Cornell University

-- Collegiate EMS Video of the Year - University of Califronia - Los Angeles
+* Collegiate EMS Video of the Year - University of Delaware

-- Collegiate EMS Web Site of the Year - St. Michaels Fire and Rescue
+* Collegiate EMS Web Site of the Year - Rochester Institute of Technology

-- Dr. George J. Koenig Jr. Foundation Service Award - Joshua Moskovitz, MD, MPH
+* Dr. George J. Koenig Jr. Service Award - Douglas R. Buchan (University of Iowa)

-- Collegiate EMS Advisor of the Year - Daniel Maas (Cornell University)
+* Collegiate EMS Advisor of the Year - Michael Newton (University of Wisconsin - Madison)

-- Collegiate EMS Provider of the Year - Richard Jamesley (University of Richmond)
+* Collegiate EMS Provider of the Year - Jason Smith (Clark University)

-- Collegiate EMS Organization of the Year - Stony Brook Volunteer Ambulance Corps
+* Collegiate EMS Organization of the Year - University of Pennsylvania

-The annual Physio Control Collegiate EMS skills competition in which team's clinical, leadership and creativity skills were tested was won by McMaster University.
-Harpur's Ferry Student Volunteer Ambulance Corps of Binghamton University won the advanced life support version of the competition and the privilege of representing campus-based EMS in the annual JEMS Games at EMS Today next week.
+The annual Physio Control Collegiate EMS skills competition in which team's clinical, leadership and creativity skills were tested was won by Texas A&M. SUNY Stony Brook won the advanced life support version of the competition and the privilege of representing the whole of campus-based EMS in the annual JEMS Games at EMS Today in Baltimore later this week.

-For more information about NCEMSF or the 2013 Conference, including a copy of the complete program, please visit the Foundation´s website at www.ncemsf.org.
-The 2014 NCEMSF conference is scheduled for February 21-23, 2014.
+For more information about NCEMSF or the 2011 Conference, including a copy of the complete program, please visit the Foundation´s website at www.ncemsf.org.
+The 2012 NCEMSF conference is scheduled for February 24-26, 2012 in Baltimore, MD.